pawelz188/ESPEasy/docs/source/Participate/PlatformIO.rst

 Installing WSL2
 ---------------

-For installing WSL2 a couple of steps are needed.
+For installing WSL2 the following steps are needed.
 Assumption here is that the default Linux distribution for WSL is used, currently Ubuntu (24.04 LTS), using apt-get as the package manager.
 Other Linux distributions may use a different package manager, like dnf, zypper or yum, using somewhat different commands.
 Those commands are not documented here.

 Install WSL2 - The Windows part
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^